Vikarna: Death

-Bhima quickly dispatches Vikarna; in some versions of the story Vikarna asks for Bhima to perform his last rites.
+Bhima promises him a swift and painless death and quickly dispatches Vikarna; in some versions of the story Vikarna asks for Bhima to perform his last rites.
 His death brings tears to the eyes of Bhima.
 After his death, Bhima laments:

 Analysis

-Vikarna is somewhat comparable to Kumbhakarna from the Ramayana.
+Vikarna is comparable to Kumbhakarna from the Ramayana.
 Both Vikarna and Kumbhakarna acknowledged that their elder brother's actions are against dharma but ultimately they remained loyal to Duryodhana and Ravana respectively.
-Yuyutsu had the same ideology and mindset that of Vikarna.
-Yuyutsu also felt that Duryodhana's actions are wrong; however, he defected to Pandavas at the onset of Kurukshetra war; Yuyutsu's equivalent in the Ramayana is Vibhishana.
+Vikarna is contrasted with Yuyutsu, who defected to Pandavas at the onset of Kurukshetra war.